A woman carrying a crate of freshly harvested organic vegetables from her plot.

 - Pick Your Own has listings of such farms throughout the U.S. and Canada and in twenty-four more countries.

 - The Seasonal Food Guide lists the produce available in the U.S. during different months of the year.
 This crop availability calendar lists specific dates of upcoming crops for each state.
-My Green Australia has a seasonal fruit and vegetable guide.
+Sustainable Table has a downloadable seasonal fruit and vegetable guide for Australia.

 Start or join a local food cooperative.
 A food cooperative (co-op) is collectively owned by people who shop there.
 Many co-ops purchase local food from multiple vendors, often at higher product standards.